brentvollebregt/nitratine.net/posts/python-requests-tutorial/post.md

 ```

 ## Custom headers
 Previously I discussed that the `Content-Type` header will automatically be set to `application/json` when passing data to `json`.
 We can set headers manually is a very similar way to how we have been sending data.
-Once again, create the header key value pairs in a Python dictionary and then pass them to the `headers` parameter.
+Once again, create the header key-value pairs in a Python dictionary and then pass them to the `headers` parameter.

 ```python
 import requests